dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 :::image type="content" source="media/markup-extensions/sharedresources.png" alt-text="Screenshot of styled controls.":::

 Although it's common to define the `Resources` collection at the top of the page, you can have `Resources` collections on other elements on the page.
-For example, the following example shows resources added to a `StackLayout`:
+For example, the following example shows resources added to a <xref:Microsoft.Maui.Controls.StackLayout>:

 ```xaml
 <StackLayout>